raspberrypilearning/make-a-face/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Draw and colour a shape for your face or mask.
+Don't add the other features just yet, they will come later.
 </div>
 <div>
 ![Image of a square faced robot.](images/robot-teeth.png){:width="200px"}